Michael Noonan (filmmaker): PhD controversy

 Professor Stuart Cunningham, Director of the ARC Centre for Excellence in Creative Industries, wrote a piece in defense of QUT and Noonan in The Courier-Mail called 'Taking Arts into the Digital Era'.

 Michael Noonan posted an extended response in The Australian on 5 September 2007, entitled 'I am the one who has been humiliated'.
 The article countered many of the claims made by Hookham and Maclennan.
 Noonan wrote: "Hookham and MacLennan have claimed that their concerns about my work were ignored by me and the internal channels within the university.
 This is untrue.
 Their outburst at my confirmation was unsettling and abusive, but I sought to address their concerns...On the night following my confirmation seminar, I emailed Hookham and MacLennan to discuss their concerns: 'I'd really appreciate talking more to you both about your thoughts about my PhD project'.
 I was met with condescension and rejection.
 MacLennan's email finished with the line: 'When you start trying to offend the rich and the powerful I might be interested in a conversation'...Hookham and MacLennan's behaviour since my confirmation has not been a spontaneous overreaction; it has been a deliberate and premeditated assault on my PhD candidacy and my career.
 Based on their false description of my footage, Hookham and MacLennan emailed undergraduate students, inciting them to rally against me, to condemn my work and all those associated with me.
 These attacks have continued to this day".

-MacLennan and Hookham initiated legal action against QUT and later accepted a confidential payout and resigned from the university.
+MacLennan and Hookham initiated legal action against QUTLane, B. "Judge finds QUT case remarkable", The Australian, 20 July 2007.
+Retrieved 1 June 2012. and later accepted a confidential payout and resigned from the university.

 Noonan launched defamation proceedings against Hookham and MacLennan in the Brisbane District Court in June 2009.
 His PhD, under the title Laughing & Disability: Comedy, Collaborative Authorship and 'Down Under Mystery Tour was completed in 2010.